Duplicate Content Filtered Out of Search Results

 There are many reasons why pages don’t show up in search engine results.

 One place where this is true is when the content at more than one URL, is almost the same at each location it is seen at by a search engine.

 Some duplicate content may cause pages to be filtered when served by search engines.
 There is no guarantee which version of a page will show in results and which won’t.
 Duplicate content may also lead to some sites and pages to not be indexed at all, or may result in a search engine crawling program stopping the indexing of the pages of a site because it finds too many copies of the same pages under different URLs.

 There are a few different reasons why search engines dislike duplicate content.
 One is that they don’t want to show the same pages in their search results.
-Another is that they don’t want to spend the resources in indexing pages that are substantially similar.
+Another is that they don’t want to spend resources indexing pages that are almost the same.

 Where search engines see duplicate content

 1. Product descriptions from manufacturers, publishers, and producers copied by a number of different distributors in large ecommerce sites

 When more than one site sells the same products, they often use text from the manufacturer or producer of the product as product descriptions on their pages.
 Add to that the fact that the name of the product and the name of the creator, manufacturer, writer, or recording artist may also be on the page, there may be a considerable amount of content showing up on pages that aren’t related to each other but offer the same products.

 2. Alternative print pages